 It allows you to visually gauge space and structure so it looks good to the eye.
 You can then apply the more rigid process of adding the logo design grid and rules to see if things could be improved based on a more mathematical approach, or if the design is better off formed from a more organic ‘slide to fit’ approach like I did above.

-The pink circles were only added to show the client where I had given thought to this overall sense of consistency and design structure as they represented key areas of intersection of vertical and horizontal elements.
+The red circles were only added to show the client where I had given thought to this overall sense of consistency and design structure as they represented key areas of intersection of vertical and horizontal elements.